Privacy Policy

 Disclosure of your information

-Any information you provide to The Kitchen will be stored on a server with appropriate security controls.
+Any information you provide to the Charity will be stored on a server with appropriate security controls.
 We use virtual compute, storage and database services provided by third parties to facilitate the running and management of our information system and our data processing.
+We take reasonable precautions to ensure your personal data is secure and private, such as requiring encryption for data both in transit and at rest on systems we manage.

-Where The Kitchen processes your data on the basis of consent, it does not share that personal information about you with other people or organisations outside of The Kitchen.
+Where the Charity processes your data on the basis of consent, it does not share that personal information about you with other people or organisations outside of the Charity.
 There are cases where the lawful basis for processing your data may not involve consent – e.g. if you suffer a serious medical emergency during a volunteer shift, a proportionate subset of your volunteer data, such as name and medical information and emergency contact information will be shared with the emergency services to save your life – in this instance your data would normally be shared on the lawful basis of protecting your ‘vital interests’.

-The Kitchen will use all reasonable efforts to ensure that your personal data is not disclosed in a manner which is not consistent with this policy, unless required by law.
+The Charity will use all reasonable efforts to ensure that your personal data is not disclosed in a manner which is not consistent with this policy, unless required by law.

-Occasionally the security provisions afforded by common internet protocols fail to offer the security that is appropriate for the information given (e.g. opportunistic TLS encryption for emails).
-The Kitchen has taken all reasonable measures to protect your personal data.
-The Kitchen cannot assure the security of your data where you chose to, or The Kitchen is reasonably required to, use a transfer or storage method (e.g. email) which may, outside the reasonable control of The Kitchen, periodically fail to provide the security that would otherwise be expected for the category or sensitivity of data that The Kitchen has been given.
+Occasionally the security provisions afforded by common internet protocols fail to offer the security that is appropriate for the information given.
+The Charity cannot assure the security of your data where you chose to, or the Charity is reasonably required to, use a transfer or storage method (e.g. email) which may, outside the reasonable control of the Charity, periodically fail to provide the security that would otherwise be expected for the category or sensitivity of data that the Charity has been given.

 Data Retention

-The Kitchen will retain personal data, only for the time it needs to retain it.
-Normally the following retention schedules will apply unless the Kitchen have agreed otherwise with you:
+The Charity will retain personal data, only for the time it needs to retain it.
+Normally the following retention schedules will apply unless the Charity have agreed otherwise with you:

 1. The personal data of registered volunteers, training and attendence records will be held for three years after you let us know you have stopped volunteering.
 If you do not tell us that you have stopped volunteering but cease to actively volunteer, we will delete this data four years after we have observed you are no longer actively volunteering.
 If you register as a volunteer but never volunteer or attend an induction, your registration will be deleted after three months.

-2. The personal data of members or trustees of The Kitchen will be held for at least seven years after you cease to be a member or trustee.
-Members and trustees have a clear role in the decision making and corporate governance so depending on the work done by the member or trustee, a longer retention period may be necessary.
-The processes for ending membership or ceasing to be a trustee are given in the Constitution of The Kitchen and all members and trustees are provided with electronic access to this document when they take up membership or become a trustee.
+2. The personal data of members (including lead volunteers and trustees) of the Charity will be held for at least seven years after you cease to be a member.
+Members have a clear role in the decision making and corporate governance so depending on the work done by the member, a longer retention period may be necessary.
+The processes for ending membership or ceasing to be a trustee are given in the Constitution of the Charity and all members and trustees are provided with electronic access to this document when they take up membership or become a trustee.

 3. The personal data of donors will be held for three years after the last donation.